 However, grey can also express elegance and modesty.
 Therefore, the color is especially popular with stable personalities who no longer need to draw attention to themselves through dazzling colors.

 Interpretation of the favourite colour by the Lüscher colour test

 Your favorite color says a lot about you!
 It allows conclusions to be drawn about your personality structure, your goals and fears.
 One personality test based on color psychology is the Lüscher colour test.
 In this one, you arrange eight colors according to your preferences, starting with your favorite color.
 It is important that you make your choice spontaneously.

-The colors in first and second place represent your life goals.
-The colors in 3rd and 4th place represent your current situation.
-Place 5 and 6 stand for suppressed tendencies.
-The last two (unpopular colors) symbolize emotions you reject and/or fear.
+The colors in first and second place of popularity represent your Life goals.
+The colors on place 3 and 4 show your current situation.
+Place 5 and 6 represent suppressed tendencies.
+The last two (unpopular colors) symbolize emotions you dislike and/or are afraid of.